Chirag-ahir/JAVA-All-Basic/README.md

   Which exception we are using in thread.sleep() method?<br>
   Whenever thread.sleep() method executes, it always pauses the current thread execution.
 If any other thread interrupts when the thread is sleeping, then InterruptedException will be thrown.

+  what is the difference between wait and sleep method?<br>
+  Wait() method releases lock during Synchronization.
+Sleep() method does not release the lock on object during Synchronization.
+Wait() should be called only from Synchronized context.
+There is no need to call sleep() from Synchronized context.

   What is the difference between thread.yield() and thread.join() ?<br>
   Yield tells the currently executing thread to give a chance to the threads that have equal priority in the Thread Pool while Join method in Java allows one thread to wait until another thread completes its execution.<br>
   Yield method only put a thread from Running State to Runnable State, not in wait or blocked state while Join method put current thread into blocking state until thread instance finish execution.